haowang666/haowang666.github.io/_posts/2017-04-19-Poisson-Coefficient-Interpretation.md

 $$exp(\beta) - 1  = \frac{\mu_{x+1} - \mu_{x}}{\mu_{x}}$$

-The last equation can be interpreted as the precentage increase of the count number.
+The last equation can be interpreted as the percentage increase of the count number.

-To give you a working example, let first run a poisson regression on an abtritary R dataset.
+To give you a working example, let first run a poisson regression on an arbitrary R dataset.
 I use [Zelig](http://docs.zeligproject.org/en/latest/zelig-poisson.html) here, results are the same for glm function.

 ```R
 library(Zelig)